aldesantis/panther/README.md

 # Panther

-Panther is a lightweight architecture for creating API-only Rails applications.
+Panther is a lightweight, opinionated architecture for creating API-only Rails applications.

 It is heavily inspired by [Trailblazer](http://trailblazer.to/) but has a gentler learning curve.